 Dylan McDermott secured the role of Jackson Latcherie in Steel Magnolias, a lawyer who ends up marrying Shelby Eatenton.
-After marrying, the couple welcome a baby boy, named Jack Jr. after his father.
+After marrying, the couple welcomes a baby boy, named Jack Jr. after his father.

 Steel Magnolias was one of McDermott’s first roles, and he’s gone on to have a fruitful career since then.
 In 1999 he was awarded the Golden Globe for Best Actor – Television Series Drama for his role as Bobby Donnell in the legal drama television series The Practice (1996-2004).

 Other than The Practice, McDermott has also appeared in shows such as Hostages (2014-2015), Dark Blue (2009-2010), and American Horror Story (2011-2013).
 As for film, he has starred in notable titles such as Olympus Has Fallen (2013), Miracle on 34th Street (1994), and Texas Rangers (2001).

 Tom Skerritt (Thomas ‘Drum’ Eatenton)